Drifter-Supremo/new-freya/memory-bank/systemPatterns.md

 # System Patterns: Freya Backend

+> **Database Testing Policy**: All database operations and tests must be run against a PostgreSQL database.
+SQLite is not supported due to the use of PostgreSQL-specific features such as:
+> - Full-text search (`TSVECTOR/TSQUERY`)
+> - JSONB data type and operations
+> - Advanced indexing features
+> - Specific SQL functions and syntax
+>
+> Test configurations must connect to a PostgreSQL database instance that matches the production database version.

 ## System Architecture

 - Modular FastAPI structure: entrypoint (`main.py`) is minimal and only wires together routers, error handlers, and config; all configuration and error handling is in `core/`, all API endpoints are in `api/routes/`.
 No file should exceed 300-400 lines; everything is organized for maintainability.